Please wait while the search results are loading...

 By the 1970s, nuclear energy was in widespread use in the U.S. and abroad as a fuel to heat steam that turns electric generation turbines.
 As of 2021, nuclear power provided about 19% of the electricity generated in the U.S., created by 92 nuclear reactors, according to the U.S. Energy Information Administration (www.eia.gov).
 The number has been steadily decreasing in recent years.

-Worldwide, there were only about 435 nuclear electric plants operating in 33 nations as of the end of 2023.
+Worldwide, there were only about 439 nuclear electric plants operating in 31 nations as of May 2025.
 (The best source for this data is World Nuclear Industry Status Report.)
-This is down from a high of 450 reactors in 2018.
-Approximately 59 new plants were under some stage of construction around the world as of the end of 2023, including more than 20 in China.
+Approximately 63 new plants were under some stage of construction around the world as of mid-2025, including 28 in China.
 In fact, China is planning to build as many as 150 reactors between 2022 and 2037, investing up to $440 billion.

 The potential for accidents, meltdowns and other disasters has never been far from the minds of many consumers (after all, for many of us, the first image that comes to mind upon hearing the word “nuclear” is a nuclear bomb).
 The 1979 Three Mile Island nuclear power plant accident in the U.S. led to the cancellation of scores of nuclear projects across the nation.
 This trend was later reinforced by the disaster at Chernobyl in what was then the Soviet Union.